telerik/ajax-docs/controls/grid/columns/reordering.md

 >important When enabling column reordering, the table view's **EnableColumnViewState** property must be set to **True** (the default value).

+### Limitations

+Column reordering is available at the same level of sinigle column headers.
+This means that [multi-column headers]({%slug grid/columns/multicolumn-headers%}) cannot be reordered and columns can only be reordered within their own column group.

 ## Reordering columns programmatically